National Association of Retrospective Fatality Analysts

 Virtual or In-Person

-This two-day interactive training covers the full Retrospective Fatality Analysis (RFA) protocol and how to apply it to understand the circumstances surrounding suicide and other preventable deaths.
-You’ll learn how to work compassionately and ethically with suicide loss survivors, conduct interviews, review documentation, and analyze narratives using a biopsychosocial framework.
-By the end, you’ll know how to synthesize findings, write the RFA report, and apply results to strengthen prevention, postvention, and system improvements.
+This two-day, interactive training is open to eligible participants and provides a full walk-through of the Retrospective Fatality Analysis (RFA) protocol, with an emphasis on compassionate, ethical practice.
+You will learn how to work with suicide loss survivors, conduct interviews, review documentation, and analyze narratives using a biopsychosocial framework.
+By the end of the training, you will be able to synthesize findings, write an RFA report, and apply results to strengthen prevention, postvention, and broader system improvements.

 Private Group Trainings